-WHERE DO I BEGIN?
+FINANCIAL AID: WHERE DO I BEGIN?

-The Federal Government's Department of Education created a document called the Free Application for Federal Student Aid or FAFSA for short.
+The Federal Government's Department of Education created a document called the Free Application for Federal Student Aid, or FAFSA for short.
 This application is the same no matter what college or university you attend.
 Every year you think you will attend a college or university, you need to complete the FAFSA to see what funding you might be eligible to receive.
-The fastest way to complete the FAFSA is online at fafsa.gov.
+Students who would like to determine their eligibility for financial aid resources can submit a FAFSA.
+The fastest way to complete the FAFSA is online at studentaid.gov.

-Step 1: Create an FSA ID (Student and Parents (if applicable)).
-See below for more information regarding Your FSA ID.

-Step 2: Start the FAFSA - FAFSA.gov.

-Step 3: The FAFSA itself is broken into several sections.
-Complete each of the sections carefully, making sure that the information is complete and accurate.

-Step 4: Ensure you have successfully completed your application: Sign and submit, and confirmation.

-Step 5: It will take 3-5 business days for your application to process.
-Monitor your email for additional communications from Student Financial Services regarding your application and the next steps you need to take.
+- Step 1: Create an FSA ID (Student and Parents (if applicable)).
+See below for more information regarding Your FSA ID. - Step 2: Start the FAFSA studentaid.gov. - Step 3: The FAFSA itself is broken into several sections.
+Complete each of the sections carefully, making sure that the information is complete and accurate. - Step 4: Ensure you have completed your application: Sign and submit and confirm your submission. - Step 5: It will take 3-5 business days for your application to process.
+After you have enrolled, monitor your email for additional communications from Student Financial Services regarding your application and the next steps you need to take.